IJW2021/MyPortfolio/RMPP/Unit07.md

 Sumission week have submitted the reveiw document am I 100% happy with it no this was well outside of my comfort zone give me a python or c++ problem could do that no problem but this has exposed some areas of computing where I feel I do struggle with so this is a area I will loook to improve.
 That being said the document I produced I am fairly happy with but think some of the arguments I put forward could be stronger.
 One of the areas I did find difficult was finding the papers to read for the topic though google scholler did provide a good starting point.

+Now that the first part has been submitted I need to start to think about the presentation part while I am not naturally a good public speaker I have some ideas about what I want to do for the second submission.
+I think i will be using the same topic as in the Review topic as I have some good content that I can put into a presentation.

 **Weekly Skills Matrix New Knowledge Gained**